Steve Rogers (Marvel Cinematic Universe): Legacy

-Six months following the Blip, Wilson struggles with the idea of taking up Rogers' title as Captain America and instead gives the shield to the U.S. government so it can be displayed in a Smithsonian museum exhibit dedicated to Rogers.
+In spring 2024, Wilson struggles with the idea of taking up Rogers' title as Captain America and instead gives the shield to the U.S. government so it can be displayed in a Smithsonian museum exhibit dedicated to Rogers.
 Joaquin Torres mentions to Wilson that discussions about Rogers' whereabouts have become an internet conspiracy theory, and a common one is that he is hidden in a secret moonbase.
 The government names John Walker as the new Captain America and gives him the shield.

 Barnes confronts Wilson, who reveals that he did not feel comfortable being Rogers' successor.
 Walker indicates his desire to fill Rogers' shoes but comes into conflict with Wilson and Barnes, who refuse to work with him and the Global Repatriation Council (GRC) in tracking down the Flag Smashers, a group of terrorist super soldiers.
 Barnes introduces Wilson to Isaiah Bradley, an African-American successor to Rogers that he came into conflict with during the Korean War.
 Bradley was kept a secret (even from Rogers), imprisoned for thirty years, and experimented on by the government and Hydra.
 Wilson and Barnes learn that Bradley's blood was used to create a new variation of the Super Soldier Serum for the Power Broker but was stolen and used by the Flag Smashers.
 Helmut Zemo destroys all but one of the remaining vials of the serum, which is secretly retrieved by Walker, who uses it and gains super soldier abilities.
 Walker murders a Flag Smasher with the shield while a horrified crowd watches and records him.
 Wilson and Barnes forcibly take the shield from Walker, who has the Captain America title stripped from him by the government.
 Wilson eventually takes up the mantle as Rogers intended.
 Wilson, with assistance from Barnes, Walker, and Sharon Carter, defeats the Flag Smashers, and Wilson convinces the GRC to end its forced resettlement practices.
 Wilson later has a memorial dedicated to Isaiah Bradley added to the Captain America museum exhibit.

-When the Eternals reconvene, they ponder who will lead the Avengers now that Rogers and Tony Stark are both gone.
-Ikaris verbalizes a belief that he could lead the team, but Gilgamesh rebuffs the idea.
+Students at Midtown School of Science and Technology create a tribute video, with Rogers being included.

-In 2024, the Statue of Liberty is modified and undergoes construction to replace the torch with Captain America's shield in honor of Rogers.
-However, this addition is damaged by Norman Osborn during a battle involving Peter Parker and two versions of him from alternate realities, who are dubbed "Peter-Two" and "Peter-Three".
+That same year, the Statue of Liberty is modified and undergoes construction to replace the torch with Captain America's shield.

 Additionally, a Broadway theatre production entitled Rogers: The Musical is created as an homage to Rogers.
-While Clint Barton is in New York City, he attends the musical with his family and is displeased with the musical's upbeat depiction of the Battle of New York.
-He later visits a memorial plaque commemorating the first assembling of the Avengers, and as the leader, Rogers' name is on the top of the memorial.
+While Barton is in New York City, he attends the musical with his family and is displeased with the musical's upbeat depiction of the Battle of New York.

+A memorial plaque commemorating the first assembling of the Avengers is seen by the Grand Central Terminal, and as the leader, Rogers' name is on the top of the memorial.
+In 2025, a statue of Rogers is seen at the entrance of AvengerCon at the rebuilt Camp Lehigh.

 Alternate versions

-Fighting his future self
+Other versions of Rogers are depicted in the alternate realities of the MCU multiverse.